Siege of Bintan

-The siege of Bintan of 1526 was a military operation in which Portuguese forces successfully sieged, assaulted and destroyed the city of Bintan (Bintão, in Portuguese), capital of the former sultan of Malacca Mahmud Shah.
+The siege of Bintan of 1526 was a military operation in which Portuguese forces successfully sieged, assaulted and destroyed the city of Bintan (Bintão, in Portuguese), capital of the former Sultan of Malacca Mahmud Shah.

 Context

-In 1511, the second Portuguese governor of India Afonso de Albuquerque captured the great Malayan city of Malacca.
-Sultan Mahmud fled with his forces to Bintan, which he usurped from its ruler.
+In 1511, the second Governor of Portuguese India Afonso de Albuquerque captured the Malay city of Malacca.
+Sultan Mahmud Shah fled with his forces to Bintan, where he usurped its ruler.
 He built a new city and fleet there, and continuously harassed Portuguese Malacca and its shipping.

-The captain of Malacca, Dom Pedro de Mascarenhas had dispatched a flotilla of oarships to Bintan, tasked with blockading it.
+The captain of Malacca, Dom Pedro Mascarenhas had dispatched a flotilla of oarships to Bintan to blockade it.

-Promoted by King John III to the position of Governor of India in 1526 but unable to sail to Goa due to the weather, Dom Pedro decided to take advantage of the unusually high number of soldiers then available at Malacca to put a definitive end to the threat posed by Mahmud.
+Promoted by King John III to the position of Governor of India in 1526 but unable to sail to Goa due to the weather, Dom Pedro decided to take advantage of the unusually high number of soldiers then available at Malacca to put an end to the threat posed by Mahmud Shah.

-Pedro Mascarenhas first put into circulation the rumour that his expedition was intended to carry out the construction of a fort at the Sunda Strait.
-He departed Malacca on October 23, 1526, with a galleon, a carrack (nau in Portuguese), two small carracks, two caravels, one galley, one half-galley, five light-galleys and two armed batels equipped with heavy caliber camelos and pavises, bearing about 600 Portuguese soldiers.
+Pedro Mascarenhas first put a rumour into circulation that his expedition was to carry out the construction of a fort at the Sunda Strait.
+He departed Malacca on October 23, 1526, with a galleon, a carrack, two small carracks, two caravels, one galley, one half-galley, five light-galleys and two armed batels equipped with heavy caliber camelos and pavises, bearing about 600 Portuguese soldiers.
 They were further supported by an unrecorded number of escravos de peleja ("combat slaves") and 400 auxiliary Malays, under the command of Tuão Mafamede.

 The siege

 The city of Bintan was located on a small island, connected by a fortified bridge to a larger crescent-shaped island that surrounded it.
 The Portuguese found its main defenses to be the mangrove swamps that made landings perilous, complemented by a moat surrounding the city, poisoned timber stakes, and a tall stockade furnished with artillery.
-Heavy ships like the galleons and carracks could only approach the city via a narrow canal, which was blocked by vertical wooden stakes driven into the muddy seabed.
+Heavy ships like the galleons and carracks could only approach the city via a narrow canal, which was blocked by vertical wooden stakes driven into the seabed.
 On a small hill in the middle of the city, surrounded by another stockade furnished with artillery stood the fortified dwellings of Sultan Mahmud.
-The sultans fleet however was reduced to 20 oarships that had survived from a recent battle with the Portuguese at Linga.
+However, the sultan's fleet had been reduced to 20 oarships that had survived a recent battle with the Portuguese at Linga.

-Although Mascarenhas could assault the city resorting only to his light oarvessels, he decided instead for a safer drawn-out siege, where he would blockade the island and slowly but surely remove all the stakes from the canal, allowing the larger ships to bombard the city with their heavy artillery when it was assaulted.
+Although Mascarenhas could assault the city with only his light oarvessels, he decided instead for a safer drawn-out siege, where he would blockade the island and slowly remove all the stakes from the canal, allowing the larger ships to bombard the city with their heavy artillery when it was assaulted.